sans-blue-team/sec555-wiki/index.md

 ---

 The goal of the SEC555 wiki is to increase the **in-class**, and, most importantly, **after-class** value of the course material.
+It is also designed as a method to give back to the security community by providing free information.
 This wiki is, and likely always will be, very much a work in progress.

 Contained in the wiki, you will find:
+- Tool and technique cheat sheets
+- Reference guides
+- Information about 555 instructors
 - Electronic Copies of the Lab Guides (**copy and paste, FTW!!!**) (**Digital labs are only available on student VM - SEC555 course attendees only**)
-- Tool and technique cheat sheets
 ...and more

 Note: If you are using the student VM included when taking SEC555 you have the capability of turning on automatic wiki/lab updating.